General contact info: firstname.lastname@example.org

 It’s always exciting and flattering to hear from people who like what we do.
-Please do not send CDs by mail or MP3s by e-mail.
+Our focus is doing a great job for a few artists instead of doing a half-ass job for many.
+There’s only so many hours in a day… we all have families and like to see them sometimes.
+With that said, we love hearing new music.
 A link to your website, Soundcloud or Bandcamp page where we can hear a few songs is always appreciated.
+Please don’t send CDs by mail or MP3s by e-mail.
 We’ll get in touch if we fall in love with your music and think we can assist you in some way.
-But we should say that we’re very busy with our current roster and rarely have time to bring on new artists these days.

 Who We Are

-Bob got his start in the music business in 1991 working in the drum shop at historic Hewgley’s Music in downtown Nashville.
-In 1993 he took a job as tour manager for Uncle Tupelo and worked with them until their final show in 1994.
+Bob grew up in Nashville and got his start in the music business in 1991 working at the historic Hewgley’s Music Shop.
+In 1993, he stumbled into a job as tour manager for Uncle Tupelo through a friend’s recommendation and worked with the band until their final show in 1994.
 He continued as tour manager for Wilco during the recording and touring of their debut album in 1995.
-Around that time he started working with the Bottle Rockets, Centro-matic, Nadine and Dolly Varden.
-Through mutual friends, Bob joined Undertow in 1996 as a means to help bands record and release music without the restrictions associated with traditional record labels.
-He moved to Chicago in 2000 and over the next few years expanded his management roster to include Pedro the Lion, Jay Bennett, Mark Eitzel, American Music Club, and Grammy award winner Jesse Harris.
-Bob moved to Champaign, IL in 2005 where he enjoys the lack of traffic and slightly less snow.
+Needing a break from constant touring, he joined his friends at Undertow in 1996 to help create a DIY record label and artist management collective.
+Over the years, the management roster expanded to include The Bottle Rockets, Clap Your Hands Say Yeah, David Bazan, Marie/Lepanto, Overseas, Pedro The Lion and Will Johnson.

 Chris Grabau: Project Manager